 The program stops responding to our FTP requests after about 300 A’s after the command USER.

-For simplicities sake we decide to export the target IP address and port to our local environment variables so that the potential of entering the wrong target address is minimized.
+For simplicity sake we decide to export the target IP address and port to our local environment variables so that the potential of entering the wrong target address is minimized.

-We then load up Metasploit’s tool Pattern Create and this creates us a unique string that we can use to replace the buffer to help identify the exact position before we get to the EIP overwrite, which turns out to be 230.
+Then load up Metasploits tool Pattern Create and this creates us a unique string that we can use to replace the buffer to help identify the exact position before we get to the EIP overwrite, which turns out to be 230.

 We then send all hex bytes (minus the 00 as it would kill our TCP connection to the FTP server) and attempt to identify any bad characters that may be included in our shellcode later on.